c-hudson/muddler/README.md

 ```
    Basic Commands:
-      /add [-s] <world> [<user> <password] <address> <port>
-         Define a world so that muddler can connect with it.
-If a user and
-         password are supplied, the user will be logged into at startup
-         Using the -s option will use an ssl connection
+      /editor <world>
+         Modify the a world's connection details via a "world editor" for a
+         new or existing one.
       /world <world>
-         Connect to an already defined world or switch to that world if
+         Open a new connection to a defined world (in the world editor) or
+         switch to that world if the world connection has already been
-         the world has already ben opened.
-This can be done with the up/down
+         established.
+Switching between connections can be done with
-         arrow keys or escape-w.
+         this command or using the up/down arrow keys or escape-w.
       /help [<command>]
          Lists all commands or provides help on an individual command.
       /quit